By Dr. McKenzie Nisbet, ND

 There is no known cure for endometriosis, however symptoms typically resolve with menopause.
 Until then, conventional treatments include hormonal suppression (such as the birth control pill), painkillers, and surgery.

-Naturopathic approaches such as addressing inflammation, hormonal imbalances (ex estrogen dominance) and scarring/adhesions can help manage symptoms of endometriosis.
+Naturopathic approaches such as addressing inflammation, hormones and scarring/adhesions can help manage symptoms of endometriosis.

 Questions?
 Book your free 15-Minute Meet & Greet Session and let’s chat!